Ohyoukillkenny/riscv-simulator/README.md

 After that, in  *main.cpp*, **we call the simulated CPU to run in response to these instructions**.
 Our simulated CPU will use a PC register to fetch the instructions and process the instruction under the RISC-V architecture.
 Basically, the simulated CPU will modify values of its registers and might change values in the memory.

-We provided a method in CPU class called **print()** which could print the current status of our simulated CPU, here is the sample about printed status of the simulated CPU after processing the instruction examples in *exe.txt*:
+We provided a method in CPU class called **print()** which could print the current status of our simulated CPU, here is the sample about the printed status of the simulated CPU after processing the instruction examples in *exe.txt*:

 ```
 == The state of the CPU ==